Risk Management

 In light of environmental issues such as climate change as well as changes in industrial structure, decreases in the working population, and so on, it is possible that new ESG-related risks will become apparent from social changes related to sustainability.
 We address these ESG risks as a vital management issue.
 In particular, given that our businesses rely heavily on energy, addressing climate change is essential, and we consider it to present both risks and opportunities in terms of management.

 Based on this mindset, we conducted an analysis of the risks and opportunities present in the various scenarios that could result from climate change based on their level of severity in keeping with the recommendations of the TCFD (Task Force on Climate-related Financial Disclosures) and devised countermeasures.
-We are working to make management as well as our business and environmental divisions aware of these results and take appropriate action.
+We are working to make responsible parties in Corporate Strategy and each business sector aware of these results and take appropriate action.

 Information Security